lllyasviel/Fooocus/readme.md

 Note that the [minimal requirement](#minimal-requirement) for different platforms is different.

 See also the common problems and troubleshoots [here](troubleshoot.md).

+### Switching from Fooocus to this fork

+1. open a terminal in your Fooocus folder (the one with your config.txt)
+2. execute `git status`.
+You should see the following:
+    ```
+    On branch main
+    Your branch is up to date with 'origin/main'.

+    nothing to commit, working tree clean
+    ```
+    If not, execute `git reset --hard origin/main` and check `git status` again.
+3. execute
+    ```
+    git remote set-url origin https://github.com/mashb1t/Fooocus.git
+    git pull
+    ```
+6. activate your venv (not necessary when installed from 7z) and update your python packages depending on your environment (7z, venv, conda, etc.)

+   Example for Windows (7z): `..\python_embeded\python.exe -m pip install -r "requirements_versions.txt"`
+8. start Fooocus either by opening the run.bat or corresponding entrypoint (same as before)

+OR

+Windows: download the [7z file](#download), extract it and run `run.bat`.
+You may want to copy over already downloaded checkpoints / LoRAs / etc.

 ### Colab